TheExposedExpert/windows-power-states/README.md

 <details>
 <summary>Event ID 107</summary>

 The Event ID 107 indicates that the system has returned from sleep.
-This event is logged with an old timestamp as the operating system has not yet synched the time after sleep operation.
-This is observed in the next event ID 1.
+This event is logged with a timestamp prior to the power on activity as the operating system has not yet synched its time after a sleep operation.
+This sync activity is observed in the next event ID 1.
+The Event ID 107 and Event ID 1 (Kernel-General) events were always logged directly one after another.
+This can be observed as the EventRecordID number of the Event ID 107 is always one number lower than the event ID 1 (Kernel-General) event.

 ![text](/images/Test05-04.png)